 Having the possibility of travel allows them to be exposed to some of the poverty in the world.
 A very eye-opening and humbling experience even for children, teaching them compassion for those in the world who are less fortunate.

-10. Kids learn about different ways
+10. Allow kids to learn about different ways

 Children will certainly learn about some of the many essential aspects associated with travelling internationally – passports, visas, vaccinations, airplanes, airports, security, flights, customs and immigration, time zones, currency conversions, packing, accommodation, communicating in foreign countries, reading maps, asking for guidance, making friends on your travels.
 All of these things are huge, and very valuable life skills and experiences that cannot be taught at home or in school.

-12. Children become wiser
+12. Enable children to become wiser

 Ultimately, as parents we hope that our children will come to appreciate and realise how fortunate they are to have been given the privilege of travel that many others don’t have.